innoeduke/hello-world/README.md

 Hurray~ I've done first git push to github.
 Before this, I learnt using gh auth login to set up credential helper store.

 Now let me test git push again and see if local password would be prompted for.

+This time let's revert the process.
+Made changes on github and fetch the changes locally.